The Binomial Tree Method and Explicit Difference Schemes for American Options with Time Dependent Coefficients: Introduction

 This article concerns with binomial tree methods and monotonic properties for American put options with time dependent coefficients.
 We consider monotonic properties and convergences of prices by binomial tree methods and explicit difference schemes for the variational inequality model of American put options with time dependent coefficients and then using them prove the decreasing property of the price of American put options and increasing property of the optimal exercise boundary on time variable.

 When the coefficients are time dependent, in particular, in the case with time dependent volatility, it is not reasonable to assume that the dynamics of the underlying asset’s price forms a binomial tree if we use a partition of time interval with equal parts.
 Thus one of our main problems is to find a time interval partition method that allows binomial tree dynamics of the underlying asset’s price.
 Another point is to prove the monotonic property of option price and approximated optimal exercise boundary.
-Jiang and Dai’s convergence proof (\cite{JD2}) strongly depends on the monotonic property of option price but such monotonic property of option price may not hold when coefficients including interest rate and volatility are time dependent as you can see in the following remark 4.
+Jiang and Dai’s convergence proof (\cite{JD2}) strongly depends on the monotonic property of option price but such monotonic property of option price may not hold when coefficients including interest rate and volatility are time dependent as you can see in the following remark 3.2.
 We found a special time interval partition method and conditions under which the prices of American put option by BTM and explicit difference scheme have the monotonic property on time variable.
 Such a special partition of time interval needs some annoying consideration in proving convergence to viscosity solutions.

 The remainder of this article is organized as follows.
 In section 2, we find a time interval partition method that allows binomial tree dynamics of the underlying asset’s price and briefly mention BTM for European options.
 In section 3, we study BTM price of American put option, its monotonic property and existence of approximate optimal exercise boundary.
 In section 4, we study explicit difference scheme for variational inequality model for American put option and show the monotonicity of option price on time-variable and existence of approximated optimal exercise boundary.
 Section 5 is devoted to the convergence proof of the explicit difference scheme and BTM.
+In Section 6, Section 7 and Section 8 the linear homogeneity and call-put symmetry of the price functions in the BTM and the EDS for the variational inequality model of American options with time dependent coefficients are studied and the results on American call options are provided.